 If you or your loved one has been the victim of a slip or fall you know that it can be very physically painful on top of causing a lot of stress and worry.
 Unfortunately self-blame and embarrassment is a common problem for people who have suffered serious injuries due to someone else’s negligence or oversight in a premises liability slip or fall accident.
 Victims often do not want to cause someone else aggravation by filing a lawsuit, especially if that person is a neighbor.

-But you shouldn’t have to pay for someone else’s mistakes or neglect.
 People or businesses that have been negligent with their properties should be held accountable, especially if the accident could repeat itself and harm another innocent person.

 We are here to answer your questions and help you determine if you should file a premises liability claim against the property owner.
 We offer free consultations and we do not collect any out of pocket fees.
 We only get paid if you get paid.